BerryConsultants/code-libraries/Time to Event/README.md

 * Prior calibration for a piecewise exponential model
 * Efficient model fitting

-Note: the piecewise exponential model can be fitted as a Poisson regression with a reparametrization trick.
+***Note***: the piecewise exponential model can be fitted as a Poisson regression with a reparametrization trick.
 However, in practice I have observed that the model fitting procedure proposed here (using the likelihood explicitly) is not only faster but is also mixing better when run with the same number of iterations.